 The FDA recently requested that people who use e-cigarettes inform them of any adverse effects that users have experienced.
 This can help the FDA and researchers determine the potential threats that exist for the use of e-cigarettes.
 It gives researchers starting points for future studies to truly determine if e-cigarettes pose less of a threat than traditional tobacco products.

-Goldwater Law Firm stands ready to help victims of defective medical devices and harmful medications.
+Goldwater Law Firm stands ready to help people affected by defective medical devices and harmful medications.
 You may be eligible to receive compensation for medical care, pain and suffering, and lost time from work.
 Goldwater Law Firm provides free case evaluations for clients.
 Our clients come to us because they need caring, zealous representation to help them hold manufacturers responsible for their defective products and medications.
 If you’ve been hurt, call us now.